raj-atg/raj-atg/README.md

   - **Frameworks:** Flask, .NET, Angular
   - **Special Interests:** 5G, Microcontrollers, Embedded Systems
 - 🔬 I love experimenting with new tech, from web apps to IoT devices.
+- Highly inquisitive about blockchain and cybersec too!

 ---